 DDM is a small dynamic professional unit at national level in Bangladesh to perform specialist support functions working under the authority of high–level Inter-Ministerial Disaster Management Coordination Committee (IMDMCC).
 It is a technical arm to the Disaster Management and Relief Division (DMRD); to overview and co-ordinate all activities related to disaster management from national down to the grass-root level.

 Bangladesh is exposed to floods due to cyclones and monsoons, droughts, landslides and storm surges.
 To reduce the impacts of these events, Bangladesh has incorporated disaster-risk reduction and preparedness into all national policies, planning and programmes.
-At the invitation from the Disaster Management and Relief Division of the Government of Bangladesh, UN-SPIDER conducted a Technical Advisory Mission to evaluate the strengths and challenges related to the access and use of space technologies and space-based information for effective disaster management.
+At the invitation from the Disaster Management and Relief Division of the Government of Bangladesh, UN-SPIDER conducted a Technical Advisory Mission to evaluate the strengths and challenges related to the access and use of space technologies and for effective disaster management.

 Sun, 19/06/2011 to Thu, 23/06/2011